OligoScan: Measuring minerals and heavy metals at the cellular level

 - Heart rhythm: regularity and variability

-- Oxygen supply: saturation and peripheral blood flow
+- Oxygen supply: saturation and peripheral circulation

 Costs